stenson/furniture/README.md

 ```

 If you run that code in drawBot itself, you'll see the frames specified in `.storyboard`, i.e. frames 0, 1, and 50.
 If you run that code from the command line, i.e. `python example.py --start=0 --folder=frames`, this will render pngs of every one of your frames into a folder called `frames`.

-## Why does this exist?

-Because doing animations in drawBot is awesome, but also requires a lot of boilerplate and — when you make a long animation — can be very very slow.
-So instead of rendering all your frames within a single drawBot context, you set up the animation in such a way that it can be rendered frame-by-frame from the command-line.
-This is much faster than rendering all your frames within the app, and also means you can render frames in parallel on multiple cores of your machine.
-(Well, not yet, I'm working on that, although you can already do it manually just by opening multiple terminal windows, i.e. by breaking your animation rendering into small chunks, i.e. `python example.py --start=0 --end=50` then `python example.py --start=50` in another (not including an `--end`) means it'll just render all the frames to the end.